Coming off climate talks, US to hold huge crude sale in Gulf | WTOP News

 “They’re being very cautious about undermining their fragile momentum” on climate issues, he added.

+The energy bureau said in pre-sale documents released Tuesday that it received bids on 307 tracts totaling nearly 2,700 square miles (6,950 square kilometers).
+That’s the largest total for a single sale since Gulf-wide bidding resumed in 2017.
+The seven prior sales generated almost $1 billion in total revenue.

-Environmental reviews of the Gulf of Mexico sale conducted under former President Donald Trump and affirmed under Biden reached an unlikely conclusion: Extracting and burning the fuel would result in fewer greenhouse gases than leaving it in the ground.
+Environmental reviews of the latest sale — conducted under former President Donald Trump and affirmed under Biden — reached an unlikely conclusion: Extracting and burning the fuel would result in fewer greenhouse gases than leaving it.

 Similar claims in two other cases, in Alaska, were rejected by federal courts after challenges from environmentalists.
-Climate scientist Peter Erickson — whose work was cited by judges in one of the cases — said the Interior Department’s analysis had a glaring omission: They left out greenhouse gas increases in foreign countries that would result from having more Gulf oil on the market.
+Climate scientist Peter Erickson’s work was cited by judges in one of the cases, and he said the Interior Department’s analysis had a glaring omission: It excluded greenhouse gas increases in foreign countries that result from having more Gulf oil enter the market.

-“The math is extremely simple on this kind of stuff,” said Erickson, a senior scientist with the Stockholm Environment Institute, a nonprofit research group headquartered in Sweden.
+“The math is extremely simple on this kind of stuff,” said Erickson, a senior scientist with the Stockholm Environment Institute, a nonprofit research group.
 “If new leases expand the global oil supply, that has a proportional effect on emissions from burning oil.
 Therefore, giving out these leases in the Gulf of Mexico would be increasing global emissions.”

-The Interior Department’s Bureau of Ocean Energy Management in recent months changed its emissions modeling methods, citing Erickson’s work.
-But officials said it was too late to use the new approach for Wednesday’s lease sale, which they said had been through “a rigorous process with specific timelines.”
+The Interior Department’s Bureau of Ocean Energy Management recently changed its emissions modeling methods, citing Erickson’s work.
+Officials said it was too late to use that approach for Wednesday’s auction.

-“The environmental analysis for Lease Sale 257 was already complete and as such does not contain the newer approach to considering the impacts of foreign consumption of oil and gas,” the agency said in a statement provided to The Associated Press.

-Administration officials declined AP’s interview requests.
-For upcoming sales, spokesperson Melissa Schwartz said Interior is conducting a more comprehensive emission review than any prior administration, as it appeals the court order that forced their resumption.
+For upcoming sales, spokesperson Melissa Schwartz said Interior is conducting a more comprehensive emission review than any prior administration.
+It’s also appealing the court order that forced their resumption.

 The continued use of the old analysis rankles drilling opponents who say Biden isn’t following through on his climate pledges.

-“We’re talking about transitioning away from a fossil fuel economy and they are selling a giant carbon bomb of a lease sale,” said attorney Drew Caputo with Earthjustice, which has a lawsuit challenging the Gulf lease sale pending in federal court.
-“That creates a property right to develop those leases.
-It’s a lot harder to keep the carbon in the ground if you sell the lease.”
+“We’re talking about transitioning away from a fossil fuel economy and they are selling a giant carbon bomb of a lease sale,” said attorney Drew Caputo with Earthjustice, which has a pending federal lawsuit against the Gulf sale.

 Some Democrats also objected to the sale.
-The chairman of the House Natural Resources Committee, Arizona Rep. Raúl Grijalva, said Biden promised to lead on climate issues but continues running a fossil fuel program with a long history of mismanagement.
+House Natural Resources Committee Chairman Raúl Grijalva of Arizona said Biden “needs to do better” after promising to lead on climate issues but continuing a fossil fuel program with a long history of mismanagement.

-“The administration needs to do better,” Grijalva said in a statement Tuesday.

-Since the Interior Department began holding Gulf-wide lease sales in 2017, an average of 1,075 square miles (2,780 square kilometers) have been sold at each sale, generating almost $1 billion in revenue over that period.
-The largest was nearly 1,875 square miles (4,856 square kilometers), in March 2019.

 The Gulf of Mexico accounts for about 15% of total U.S. crude production and 5% of its natural gas.

-Industry analysts predict some heightened interest in Wednesday’s sale, since oil prices rose sharply over the past year.
-It’s also a chance for companies to secure drilling rights before the administration or Congress can increase drilling fees and royalty rates or adopt new restrictions on environmental permits, said analyst Justin Rostant with industry consulting firm Wood Mackenzie.
+Industry analysts had predicted some heightened interest in Wednesday’s sale since oil prices rose sharply over the past year.
+It’s also a chance for companies to secure drilling rights before the administration or Congress can increase drilling fees and royalty rates, said analyst Justin Rostant with industry consulting firm Wood Mackenzie.

-An outright ban on new leases and drilling seems unlikely after the federal court shot down Biden’s temporary suspension, he added.

 “Different companies have different approaches and different strategies,” Rostant said.
 “Some could think this might be the year to go big.”